IsmailOuazzani/AtomicAI/README.md

 # Instructions
 ## Dataset
-Create a dataset folder in the main directory.
 Install ztsd to unzip the dataset:

 https://github.com/facebook/zstd/releases
 Download dataset into the dataset folder from: https://database.lichess.org/#variant_games

 Unzip the dataset: